JKingas/aptabase-net/README.md

 ![Aptabase](https://raw.githubusercontent.com/aptabase/aptabase-com/main/public/og.png)

-# MAUI SDK for Aptabase
+# .NET SDK for Aptabase

+THIS IS FORK OF https://github.com/aptabase/aptabase-maui TO REDUCE MAUI DEPENDENCY.

 Instrument your apps with Aptabase, an Open Source, Privacy-First and, Simple Analytics for Mobile, Desktop and, Web Apps.